Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Cycle vs Modulation

 \section{Cycle vs Modulation}

 It is important to distinguish between {\em Cycle} and {\em Modulation}.
 Consider an Hamiltonian $H_{\bm{R}}$ where $\bm{R}$ is a set of control parameters.
-In a time dependent scenario we can say that the Hamiltonian varies along a curve in a parametric manifold.
+In a time dependent scenario, we can say that the Hamiltonian varies along a curve in a parametric manifold.
 A {\em modulation} can be parametrized by a single non-cyclic parameter, say $R(t) = A \cos(\Omega t)$, while a {\em cycle} requires an angle parameter, say ${\theta(t) = \Omega t}$, where $\theta$ is defined modulo $2\pi$.
 A prototype example for cyclic driving is presented in \Fig{fBilliard}.

 It is sometimes difficult to determine whether the time dependence in the Hamiltonian should be regarded as {\em Constant} or as {\em Modulated} or as {\em Cyclic} driving.
 For example: the time dependence for particle in a rotating box can be removed by transforming into a rotating frame.
 Similarly, the time dependence for a particle in an expanding box can be removed via a dilation transformation.
-In the case of a cycle the outcome depends in general on the sense of the cycle, and furthermore for a mixed phasespace we expect difference in the rate of entropy growth.
+In the case of a cycle, the outcome depends in general on the sense of the cycle, and furthermore, for a mixed phase space, we expect difference in the rate of \rmrk{spreading}.